 Understanding this dispersal evolution has immediate consequences to better predict the maintenance of metapopulations.
 For instance, a selected increase in dispersal favors the exchange of individuals between patches and the colonization of empty patches (spatial rescue).
-Extinction may also be prevented when natural selection favors adapted traits, i.e. evolutionary rescue (Gomulkiewicz and Holt, 1995; Carlson et al., 2014; Bell, 2017).
+Extinction may also be prevented, by the emergence of evolutionary rescue, when natural selection favors adapted traits (Gomulkiewicz and Holt, 1995; Carlson et al., 2014; Bell, 2017).
 Here, an evolutionary increase of dispersal distances could avoid a population extinction in a climate change context (Boeye et al., 2012) or in a context of high mortality (Heino and Hanski, 2001).
 Given a temporally increasing fragmentation, natural selection may favor high dispersal, as the availability of empty and isolated patches constantly increases.
 Because only highly dispersive strategies can reach them, such isolated patches act as filters that favor high dispersal (Heino and Hanski, 2001).
 Consistent with this theoretical prediction, a temporal increase of fragmentation led to higher dispersal in Drosophila melanogaster experiments (Tung et al., 2018).
 Conversely, if evolution were to lead to less dispersal, it would potentially decrease metapopulation persistence (Gyllenberg et al., 2002).
 The implication of the evolution of dispersal for metapopulation persistence in a world that becomes increasingly fragmented is therefore an important, unresolved issue.

 Using metapopulation simulations, we studied how the spatio-temporal structuration of fragmented environments acts on dispersal evolution given a competition/colonization trade-off.
 First, we fixed fragmentation and aggregation levels and investigated how dispersal evolved.
 Second, we varied fragmentation over time to test whether dispersal evolution can prevent extinction (evolutionary rescue), under various rates of evolution of dispersal.
 We hypothesize that, in a fixed environment, higher fragmentation selects for an increase in dispersal because more empty patches will become available to colonizers and inaccessible to competitors.
 In addition, competition could be relaxed in fragmented landscapes as the average occupancy is lowered.
 However, if the fragmentation is aggregated, large groups of suitable patches could persist in the landscape.
 Such a situation is favorable to competitors and should decrease the selection toward lower dispersal or lead to dispersal polymorphism with competitors dominating aggregated patches while colonizers remain favored in isolated patches.
 When fragmentation increases over time, we hypothesize that the occurrence of evolutionary rescue depends on the speed of evolution of dispersal, which needs to be faster than the speed of fragmentation to counterbalance its effects.

-MATERIAL AND METHODS
+MODEL PRESENTATION